kumasuke120/experimental-projects/README.md

 # blog-projects
-A repository which contains all projects related to blog (blog.kumasuke.app) articles
+A repository which contains all projects related to my [blog](https://blog.kumasuke.app) articles